-If, as a result of the hearing, the school district decides that the information is inaccurate, misleading, or otherwise in violation of the privacy or other rights of the student, it will inform the parent or eligible student in writing that he/she has the right to place in the education record a statement commenting upon the information in the record and/or setting forth any reasons for disagreeing with the decision.
+If, as a result of the hearing, the district decides that the information is inaccurate, misleading, or otherwise in violation of the privacy or other rights of the student, it will inform the parent/legal guardian or eligible student in writing that he/she has the right to place in the education record a statement commenting upon the information in the record and/or setting forth any reasons for disagreeing with the decision.
 Any such statement must remain with the record as long as the contested portion remains in the record.
-Disclosure of the contested portion must include the statement of the parent or eligible student.
+Disclosure of the contested portion must include the statement of the parent/legal guardian or eligible student.

-The school district will send its decision (including a summary of the evidence), the reasons for the decision, and the right to a judicial appeal in writing to the parent or eligible student within five working days after the conclusion of the hearing.
-The school district will base its decision solely on evidence.
+The district will send its decision (including a summary of the evidence), the reasons for the decision, and the right to a judicial appeal in writing to the parent/legal guardian or eligible student within five (5) working days after the conclusion of the hearing.
+The district will base its decision solely on evidence.

 Destruction of Education Records

-The school district may destroy data that are no longer needed for providing direct educational services as long as the following conditions apply:
+The district may destroy data that are no longer needed for providing direct educational services as long as the following conditions apply:

 There is no outstanding request to inspect and review the education record.